 That’s quite an undertaking for a small community to support (Strafford’s total population was just under 4,000 in the last census), but Strafford is an unusually arts-supportive community.
 It was the annual townwide craft show that took us there in December.

-This year, Christmas in Strafford celebrates its 28th year on Saturday and Sunday, December 2 and 3, with three group venues and 17 open studios and homes, some of those with multiple artists exhibiting.
+This year, Christmas in Strafford celebrates its 30th year on Saturday and Sunday, December 7 and 8, with three group venues and 17 open studios and homes, some of those with multiple artists exhibiting.
 In all, more than 50 craftspeople show and sell their work, which includes media from wood and metal to wool and paper.
 The Grange Hall in Bow Lake Village, the Bow Lake Church and the historic Waldron Store are set up as mini craft shows.
-Large signs picturing a colorful German nutcracker identify the individual studios and homes, which are easy to find with a downloadable map.
+Large signs with cardinals identify the individual studios and homes, which are easy to find with a downloadable map.
 Maps are also at the Strafford Town Hall, the library and Isinglass Country Store.